 Congratulations to departments for Athena SWAN success

 Congratulations to all our submitting departments for your recent Athena SWAN results.
 The hard work and dedication of teams across the University highlights an ongoing commitment to promoting gender equality.
-Three of our departments have received or renewed awards.

 The awards celebrate the dedication of departments and their Athena SWAN teams to grow as ambassadors for gender equality in the higher education sector.
 They also recognise the sustained efforts of colleagues to promote progress and overcome barriers to inclusivity, both for colleagues and for students.